FuelLabs/sway/docs/reference/README.md

    cargo install mdbook
    ```

-3. To [build](https://rust-lang.github.io/mdBook/cli/build.html) the book make sure that you are in `/sway/sway-book` and run
+3. To [build](https://rust-lang.github.io/mdBook/cli/build.html) the book, ensure you are in `/sway/sway-book` and run:

    ```bash
    mdbook build
    ```

-4. To develop the book in real time, in the browser, run
+4. To serve a hot-reloading instance of the book in your browser, run:

    ```bash
    mdbook serve --open
    ```

-## How to edit the book